 Jobs are stored in folders and the attributes discussed above, along with any other instructions, are applied to all jobs in that folder.

-We can see in the code sample below an example of the JSON code that describes the workflow used in the fraud detection model ranking application.
+Below is an example of the JSON code that describes the workflow used in the fraud detection model ranking application.
 You can find the full JSON code in the Control-M Automation API Community Solutions GitHub repo.
-While there, you can also find some solutions, the Control-M Automation API guide, and other code samples in the same repository.
+While there, you can also find solutions, the Control-M Automation API guide, and other code samples.

 {